janko/rodauth-rails/README.md

 #### Routing constraints

-You can also require authentication at the Rails router level by using a built-in `authenticated` routing constraint:
+In some cases it makes sense to require authentication at the Rails router level.
+You can do this via the built-in `authenticated` routing constraint:

 ```rb
 # config/routes.rb